Garðar Gunnlaugsson: Club career

 Garðar was born in Akranes in western Iceland in 1983.
 He started his football career playing for his local team ÍA Akranes before moving to Valur in 2004.
 In 2007, he signed with Swedish club IFK Norrköping before moving, in August 2008, to Bulgarian side CSKA Sofia.
 He signed a three-year contract at Sofia, becoming the first Icelandic footballer to play in the Bulgarian A PFG when he made his debut in a match against PFC Pirin Blagoevgrad.

 On 18 January 2010, Garðar officially terminated his contract with CSKA Sofia before signing for Austrian side LASK Linz in February 2010, making his debut for LASK in April due to groin injuries.
 In July 2010 Garðar signed a 2-year contract with German side SpVgg Unterhaching, but left the club after one year, returning to ÍA Akranes where he had begun his career.

 In November 2018, Garðar signed with Valur.
 In August 2019, he announced that he would miss the rest of the season due to a slipped disc in his lower back and that it was unlikely that he would continue his football career.

-In June 2020, Gunnlaugsson returned to the pitch, after signing with 2. deild karla side Kári.
-In May 2020, 39-year old Gunnlaugsson signed with his former club, ÍA Akranes, in the top level men's football league in Iceland.
+In June 2020, Garðar returned to the pitch, after signing with 2. deild karla side Kári.
+In May 2020, 39-year old Garðar signed with his former club, ÍA Akranes, in the top level men's football league in Iceland.